oroinc/crm/README.md

 Then we have to define customer attribute value entity, extends basic one which contains mapping.

-We define mapping to basic entity attribute and to defined customer entity.
+We define mapping to basic entity attribute, to basic option (when attribute backend type is list for instance) and to our customer entity.
 ```php
 namespace Oro\Bundle\CustomerBundle\Entity;
 use Oro\Bundle\DataModelBundle\Model\AbstractOrmEntity;